 Our group also characterized several effector proteins that specify host range of R. solanacearum GMI1000 towards several plants, such as, for example, the AvrA and PopP1 avirulence proteins which are recognized by the tobacco immune system and trigger a defensive hypersensitive response.

-Adaptation of R. solanacearum to its environment
+Adaptation of R. solanacearum to his environment

 This approach has unraveled genetic alterations targeting essential regulatory genes impacting bacterial fitness in planta.
 The functional characterization of these genes is currently being carried out.
 More recently, we developed experiments aimed at determining the importance of epigenetic alterations in adaptation to the host.